 From 1802 to 1804, Lenox made extensive repairs and alterations at the President's House.
 He improved the ice house and added a cellar, stable, and shed.
 He also supplied a frame for Jefferson's Mammoth Cheese, constructed packing boxes, and built a coffin for an infant slave.1 Additionally, Lenox supplied Jefferson with most of the Venetian blinds at Monticello.
 All totaled, Jefferson paid Lenox nearly $400 over a period of seven years between March 29, 1802, and March 10, 1809.2

-Peter Lenox (1771-1832), a cabinetmaker, originally from Williamsburg, supplied Thomas Jefferson with most of the venetian blinds at Monticello.
-Little is known about Lenox's business in Washington, D.C. other than the fact that he served as foreman during the construction of the President's House; he also served in the same capacity for the Capitol building from 1817 onward.
-Benjamin Latrobe was somewhat critical of the decision to put Lenox in charge of the construction of the Capitol, because he knew little about arched construction; Latrobe's skepticism was later borne out when several of the arches in the Capitol failed.3
+During James Madison's presidency, Lenox served as foreman and clerk at the President's House and was involved with restoration after the invasion of British forces in 1814.
+He served as chief carpenter and clerk of construction for the Capitol building from 1817 onward.
+Benjamin Latrobe was somewhat critical of the decision to put Lenox in charge at the Capitol, because he knew little about arched construction; Latrobe's skepticism was later borne out when several of the arches in the Capitol failed.3

 Peter Lenox was an involved citizen of Washington, D.C., and helped direct the city's defense during the War of 1812.
 He held several civic offices and served on various corporate boards.
 At the time of his death in 1832, he owned substantial property in Washington.4

 - Brown, Glenn.
 History of the United States Capitol.
 New York: Da Capo Press, 1970.